Alternative Text (Alt Text) Services

 - The student must meet with an ODSS specialist or coordinator before action is taken on any Braille request.

 To begin a request for Braille, the student must set an appointment with the

 Reader Services Coordinator ten weeks prior to the start of the course(s) for

 **The ten week lead time is necessary to the production of the Braille accommodation for the greatest degree of quality, efficiency and effectiveness.

 - The student will fill out the Request for Alternative Text form as soon as possible.
 (Students may drop the forms at the Support Services counter OR email LCC-Accessibility@lcc.edu.
-During the Gannon Building construction project, ODSS is located in the Continental Building.
-Students can locate the Continental Building on the campus map.
-The Continental Building is noted on this map with a number "13."
+During the Gannon Building construction project, ODSS is located in the Huron Building.
+Students can locate the Huron Building on the campus map.
+The Huron Building is noted on this map with a number "13."

 - If Braille transcription will be a necessary accommodation throughout the student's academic program, the student will need to meet frequently, at least once each semester, with the Reader Services Coordinator to avoid a disruption to this accommodation.